Nabzozifo/Nabzozifo.github.io/_pages/cv.md

 Service and leadership
 ======
-* President of Africa Intregation Club, Nationale Institute of Statistics and Applied Economy, 2018-2019
+* President of Africa Integration Club, Nationale Institute of Statistics and Applied Economy, 2018-2019
 * Statutory Auditor, General Union of Senegalese Students and Trainees in Morocco, 2019-2020
 * President of International Student Club, Mohammed VI Polytechnique University, 2023-2024